ssuppe/nightscout-mcp/README.md

     npm start
     ```

-The server will connect to the stdio transport and will be ready to receive MCP messages.
+The server will start and listen on `http://localhost:8080/mcp`.
+You will see a confirmation message in the console.

 ### Adding Tools